An additive basis for the cohomology rings of regular nilpotent Hessenberg varieties: Type

-Also, we assign to a box in the $i$-th row and the $n+1$-th column the coordinate $(n,2n-i)$.
-Using the coordinates, we express a Hessenberg function $h$ by drawing a configuration of shaded boxes which consists of boxes in the coordinate $(i,j)$ with $i \in [n]$ and $i \leq j \leq h(i)$.
+We also assign to each box in the $i$-th row and the $(n+1)$-th column the coordinate $(n,2n-i)$.
+Then, we may think of a Hessenberg function $h$ as a configuration of shaded boxes whose coordinates $(i,j)$ satisfy $i \in [n]$ and $i \leq j \leq h(i)$.

 \begin{example} Let $n=4$.
-Then, $h=(3,5,4,7)$ is a Hessenberg function for type $D_4$ and the configuration of shaded boxes is shown in Figure~\ref{picture:typeDHessenbergFunction}.
+Then $h=(3,5,4,7)$ is a Hessenberg function for type $D_4$ and the configuration of shaded boxes is shown in Figure~\ref{picture:typeDHessenbergFunction}.